-Should King Albert Avenue Get Protected Bike Lanes and Better Sidewalks?
+Should King Albert Avenue Get Protected Bike Lanes and Wider Sidewalks?

 Official title: King Albert Avenue Active Transportation Improvements

 Coquitlam wants to finish a walking and cycling route along King Albert Avenue, connecting Blue Mountain Park to Mundy Park.
-Right now, this stretch lacks continuous sidewalks and safe spaces for bikes and scooters.
-The city is asking residents what they think before construction starts in 2026.
+The city has already built three phases since 2013.
+Now they're planning the final stretch and want to hear from residents before construction in 2026.

 Why This Matters